Wooden Flooring Installation Cost

 - ✖ May cost more to install

 This modern option has gained in popularity.
 However, it is not very well suited to small spaces.
-With that said, it provides a high level of dimensional stability since each block is pressed against each other to limit its movements.
+With that said, it provides a high level of dimensional stability since each block is pressed against another to limit its movements.

 Pros: